Structural Sign Herdability in Temporally Switching Networks with Fixed Topology: MOTIVATION AND PROBLEM STATEMENT

-From the controllability matrix $\mathcal{C}_{T}$, it is clear that the rows corresponding to nodes $\{2,3,4\}$ are linearly dependent.
-This dependence arises due to the presence of a signed dilation in the network.
-Consequently, no matter how many temporal snapshots are introduced, as long as the edge weights and the interaction structure remain the same, the system cannot become fully herdable.
-However, the same network is $\mathcal{SS}$ herdable under a different parametric realization.
+From \(\mathcal{C}_T\), the rows corresponding to nodes \(\{2,3,4\}\) are linearly dependent due to the presence of a signed dilation.
+Hence, adding more temporal snapshots with the same structure and edge weights cannot make the system fully herdable.
+However, the same network can be \(\mathcal{SS}\) herdable under a different parametric realization.
+We first introduce the following definitions.

-In the following, we illustrate that a network with temporal switching, which shares the same structure as the aforementioned example, is $\mathcal{SS}$ herdable for a unique yet specific form of parametric realization.
-To proceed, we first present the following definitions.
+\begin{definition} A temporally switching network specified by the pairs $(\mathcal{A}_i,\mathcal{B})$, $i \in \{1,2,\ldots,p\}$, is said to be {structurally similar} to another network described by $(\bar{\mathcal{A}}_i,\bar{\mathcal{B}})$ if the following conditions are satisfied: \begin{enumerate} \item For each snapshot $i$, the matrix $\bar{\mathcal{A}}_i$ shares the same zero-nonzero structure and sign pattern as $\mathcal{A}_i$. \item Both networks consist of the same number of snapshots. \end{enumerate} \end{definition}

 \begin{definition} Consider a temporally switching network governed by the dynamics~\eqref{sys1}.
-The state $x_i$ of node $i$ is said to be herdable on the interval $[t_0,t_f]$ if, for the given temporal sequence, and for every initial condition $x(t_0)\in\mathbb{R}^n$ and every threshold $h>0$, there exists a piecewise continuous input $u:\,[t_0,t_f]\to\mathbb{R}^m$ such that the solution satisfies \(x_i(t_f)\ge h\). \end{definition}
+The state $x_i$ of node $i$ is said to be herdable on the interval $[t_0,t_f)$ if, for the given temporal sequence, and for every initial condition $x(t_0)\in\mathbb{R}^n$ and every threshold $h>0$, there exists a piecewise continuous input $u:\,[t_0,t_f)\to\mathbb{R}^m$ such that the solution satisfies \(x_i(t_f)\ge h\). \end{definition}

-The temporally switching network described by~\eqref{sys1} is said to be completely herdable on $[t_0,t_f]$ if, for every initial condition $x(t_0)\in\mathbb{R}^n$ and every $h>0$, there exists a piecewise continuous input $u:\,[t_0,t_f]\to\mathbb{R}^m$ such that \( x_i(t_f)\ge h\quad \text{for all nodes } i=\{1,\dots,n,\)\} i.e., every node is simultaneously herdable on $[t_0,t_f]$.
+The temporally switching network described by~\eqref{sys1} is said to be completely herdable on $[t_0,t_f)$ if, for every initial condition $x(t_0)\in\mathbb{R}^n$ and every $h>0$, there exists a piecewise continuous input $u:\,[t_0,t_f)\to\mathbb{R}^m$ such that \( x_i(t_f)\ge h\quad \text{for all nodes } i=\{1,\dots,n,\)\} i.e., every node is simultaneously herdable on $[t_0,t_f)$.